seb-fae/NCP-Zigbee-Secure-Element/README.md

 * Compile and Flash to EFR32MG21B

 ## Create and compile a Z3GatewayHost project

+Create a new Z3GatewayHost project and follow this procedure:

 * Enable **emberAfMainInitCallback** callback
 * Enable **ezspCustomFrameHandler** callback